Victims, including three Canadians, claim former Harrods boss Al Fayed was a 'monster' who abused young women, lawyers say

 Natacha, who said she joined Al Fayed's team of personal assistants at the age of 19, recounted being invited to his private apartment one night "on the pretext of a job review."
 When she arrived, she said she saw the bedroom door partially open with sex toys in view.

-“I felt petrified.
-I perched myself at the very end of the sofa and then … Mohamed Al Fayed, my boss, the person I worked for, pushed himself onto me," she said.
+"I felt petrified.
+I perched myself at the very end of the sofa and then ΓÇª Mohamed Al Fayed, my boss, the person I worked for, pushed himself onto me," she said.

 After kicking herself free, she said Al Fayed threatened her.